debapratimsaha/EmpaticaMatlabBLEClient/README.md

 # Empatica MATLAB BLE Client
-Empatica BLE Client for MATLAB environment, developed at ICAT, Virginia Tech
+Empatica BLE (Bluetooth Low Energy) Client for MATLAB environment, developed at ICAT, Virginia Tech

 This script gives a MATLAB based GUI to communicate with the Empatica Windows BLE Server as described in [http://developer.empatica.com/windows-ble-server.html].